 Most everyone develops presbyopia starting around the age of 40, as the eye’s lens becomes thick, rigid and loses its ability to focus on objects nearby.
 People affected by presbyopia usually rely on reading glasses to perform close work (e.g., sending a text message, reading a menu).
 LASIK does not have any effect on a person’s chances of developing presbyopia.

 However, this does not mean that having LASIK precludes someone from pursuing treatment options for presbyopia.
-There are several ways that Dr. Kornmehl can treat presbyopia, including the placement of a Kamra inlay.
-These treatment options reduce or eliminate the need to wear reading glasses.
+There are several ways that Dr. Kornmehl can treat presbyopia and reduce or eliminate the need to wear reading glasses.

 Have Another Question about LASIK?

-For more information about LASIK laser vision correction, call or email Kornmehl Laser Eye Associates and request a consultation today.
+For more information about LASIK laser vision correction, please contact Kornmehl Laser Eye Associates and request a consultation today.